pyladies/project-admin-logisitics/policies/new_chapter_policy.md

 - as a chapter they can use PyLadies logo and name

-- they will have @pyladies.com email address
+- they will be given @pyladies.com email address

 - they can have pyladies subdomain

+- their chapter will be listed under PyLadies locations page

 - access to organizers channel in slack

 - access to organizers resources

+- their chapter can join PSF's Meetup Pro network

 Other privileges: